 You should avoid smoking cigarettes or other tobacco products because they can worsen complications.
 They are bad for your blood flow and arteries.
 They reduce the amount of blood that flows to your limbs and cause issues to your peripheral nerves.

 It's always important to let a doctor diagnose you for neuropathy.
-A neurologist will usually diagnose diabetic neuropathy in adults and a pediatrician or pediatric endocrinologist may diagnose it in children.
+A neurologist usually diagnoses diabetic neuropathy in adults, and a pediatrician or pediatric endocrinologist may diagnose it in children.

-You should be aware of the symptoms, such as: numbness, tingling sensations, muscle weakness, burning pain to your feet and hands.
+You should be aware of the symptoms, such as numbness, tingling sensations, muscle weakness, and burning pain in your feet and hands.
 These are all signs that you might have complications from diabetes-related neuropathy.
-To diagnosis this yourself without medical professionals is very difficult because many other problems can cause similar symptoms on their own (like Vitamin B12 deficiency).
+Diagnosing this yourself without medical professionals is very difficult because many other problems can cause similar symptoms on their own (like Vitamin B12 deficiency).

 The doctor will also ask questions about whether you've had peripheral nerve injury due to past trauma or surgery before diagnosing with diabetes-related neuropathy.
-They may do tests like an electrodiagnostic study which involves nerve functions tests.
+They may do tests like an electrodiagnostic study, which involves nerve function tests.

-Blood tests, nerve and skin biopsy are also research a doctor will do to diagnose your neuropathy.
+Blood tests and nerve and skin biopsies are also research a doctor will do to diagnose your neuropathy.

 There are different ways to cure diabetic neuropathy.
 Sometimes, the treatment includes medication and physical therapy.
 There are also options for surgery or a diabetic nerve specialist.

-Most treatments to cure neuropathy include taking diabetes medications like metformin (Glucophage) and insulin injections on a daily basis to help reduce blood sugar levels in order to prevent further damage of nerves from high glucose levels.
+Most treatments to cure neuropathy include taking diabetes medications like Metformin (Glucophage) and insulin injections daily to help reduce blood sugar levels and prevent further nerve damage from high glucose levels.

-Physical therapy is also recommended as it helps with strengthening muscles which will aid in walking.
-Other medical interventions may be necessary depending on the severity of your symptoms such as surgical intervention, chemotherapy drugs, or even amputation if limbs have been paralyzed because of severe neuropathy pain that does not respond well to other methods
+Physical therapy is also recommended as it helps strengthen muscles, aiding in walking.
+Other medical interventions may be necessary depending on the severity of your symptoms, such as surgical intervention, chemotherapy drugs, or even amputation if limbs have been paralyzed because of severe neuropathy pain that does not respond well to other methods.

 The main goal of all these treatments is relief from chronic pain caused by neuropathy.